nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 object's data into `plans.txt`, which is stored on the user's local filesystem.
 <br><br>
 This completes the process of adding a new plan to WerkIt!.
-Click the user guide [here](https://ay2122s2-cs2113t-t09-2.github.io/tp/UserGuide.html#create-a-plan-plan-new) to view how you can run the `plan /new` feature in the application.

 ---